The 76th Iroquois Steeplechase will be held Saturday, May 13, 2017.

 Alcohol-free tailgating area that offers more flexibility, a play area and close proximity to the track for race viewing.

 A long‐standing tradition, dating back to the inaugural race in 1941.
 View your renewal or add-on options.

 Gather your family and friends and pack a picnic for a perfect day at the races.

 The Iroquois Steeplechase has a rich history dating back to the pasture races in Middle Tennessee during the 1930s, creating a legacy that resonates within the Nashville community today.

-The May 2016 races will mark 75 years of the Iroquois Steeplechase, and the 2017 event will be held on May 13.
+The May 2016 races marked 75 years of the Iroquois Steeplechase, and the 2017 event will be held on May 13.

 $10,000,000 And Counting For Children....